Stourbridge conveyancing FAQs

 Some conveyancing solicitors in Stourbridge carry out the conveyancing on an hourly basis others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed conveyancing fee basis, with no nasty surprises.
 Your quote will explain in detail what the conveyancing fees and costs will be when your move goes through.

-If, for whatever reason, your move does not go ahead, you are covered by our No Sale, No Fee guarantee.
+If, for whatever reason, your move does not go ahead, you are covered by a No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Stourbridge?